qatrackplus/qatrackplus/deploy/docker/README.md

 ### Backup management

-Everytime `docker-compose up` is run a timestamped backup zip file of both the database and uploaded files is created.
+Everytime `docker-compose up` is run a timestamped backup zip file of the database, uploaded files, and your site specific css is created.
 These backups are stored within `qatrackplus/deploy/docker/user-data/backup-management/backups`.
 To restore a backup zip file copy it to the restore directory found at `qatrackplus/deploy/docker/user-data/backup-management/restore`.
 The restoration will occur next time `docker-compose up` is called.
 After successful restoration the zip file within the restore directory is deleted.

 This restore method will also successfully restore backup files created on a different machine.
 However it will only successfully restore a like for like QATrack+ version.
 This cannot be used when upgrading between versions.

 ### Delete all docker data

 If for some reason you need it, the following command will delete all docker data from all docker projects (WARNING, IRREVERSABLE):

 ```bash
 docker stop $(docker ps -a -q) && docker rm $(docker ps -a -q)